 When you’re dealing with a disability, the last thing you want to worry about is whether or not your insurance company will give you the runaround.
 You need an experienced and knowledgeable long-term disability lawyer on your side who can guide you through the appeals process and help you get the benefits you’re entitled to.

-At Abell and Capitan Law, our long-term disability attorneys are not afraid to take on the insurance companies.
+At Capitan Law, our long-term disability attorneys are not afraid to take on the insurance companies.
 We know the tricks they play and how to beat them at their own game, and we have been doing this for over 20 years.
 In this time, we’ve helped thousands of people nationwide get the disability benefits they need and deserve.

 Call us today for a free consultation.